nihlaeth/voicetrainer/README.md

 * make release and publish

 ## Problems
-* it's possible to play 2 midi streams at the same time with the right timing

 ## Planned features
 * add command line script to compile / edit midi